-Alasdair MacIntyre, Alexandra James, Anton LaVey, Friedrich Nietzsche, G.W.F.
-Hegel, gender, Hans-Georg Gadamer, Hebrew Bible, John Milton, music, qualitative individualism, Satan, Satanism, Twin Temple
+Alasdair MacIntyre, Alexandra James, Anton LaVey, expressive individualism, Friedrich Nietzsche, G.W.F.
+Hegel, gender, Hans-Georg Gadamer, Hebrew Bible, John Milton, music, Satan, Satanism, Twin Temple

 One philosophical principle I have tried to live by is: there is truth in everything.
 This is a weaker version of Ken Wilber’s “Everybody is right”: many people are wrong, about many things, but they come to their wrong views for a reason.
 I take this principle to underlie Hegel’s dialectical method: one should transcend and include every view, which is to say preserve the truth and the reasons underlying a wrong view while leaving aside what is wrong in it.